elavoie/pando-handbook/oopsla-2017/README.md

 On OSX you may use iTerm2:

-1. Open as many split panes as the number of nodes you will need (3 in this case) (Shell->Split Pane Horizontally or Vertically);
+1. Open as many split panes as the number of nodes you will need (Shell->Split Pane Horizontally or Vertically);
 2. Then use Shell->Broadcast Input->Broadcast Input to All Panes in Current Tab;
 3. `ssh username@access.grid5000.fr`
 4. `ssh grenoble`